cuboids/cuboids.github.io/_posts/2019-10-23-buddhism-talks.md

 layout: post
 ---

-<p>For anyone interested in Buddhism, last week the Buddhist Society of Western Australia resumed streaming their
+<p>For anyone interested in Buddhism, last week the <a href="https://www.youtube.com/channel/UC6M_EhnSSdTG_SXUp6IAWmQ">Buddhist Society of Western Australia</a> resumed streaming their
 regular talks and mediation sessions on YouTube (their annual Rains Retreat having finished last week).</p>

 <p>Forthcoming (Oct 2019 - Mid-July 2020) are around 37 short meditation sessions (25-30 min) followed by a 45-60 min talk